Back to blog

 Track issues by production impact, not only technical category.
 If a report is slower but not operationally critical, it may wait.
 If a minor integration delay blocks shipping, it becomes urgent.
 The support model should reflect how the plant actually runs.

 The safest next step is a short readiness audit before committing to migration scope.
 Inventory the systems, map dependencies, rate production risk, identify data and network blockers, and build a cutover plan that operations can approve.
+If your ERP, MES, IoT, reporting, or plant integrations are part of the move, start with a cloud migration readiness audit that turns the checklist into a practical migration roadmap.

 Turn this into a better app roadmap